 ~ The Minimalists

 Yes to this!
 Simplifying and minimalism are about so much more than just getting rid of “stuff”.
 Minimalism is about getting clear on your priorities so you can make sure your time, space and energy align with those priorities.
-It’s about prioritizing the people we love, not the stuff we own.
+It’s about prioritizing the people you love, not the stuff you own.

 3. “My goal is no longer to get more done, but rather to have less to do.”